Mr-Brick1/Mr-Brick1/README.md

 About Me :
 * 👩‍💻 I am a Junior Java Developer!
-* ⚡ In my free time, I solve problems on CodeWars and read tech articles!!
+* ⚡ In my free time, I solve problems on CodeWars and read tech articles!

 ### 🛠️ Technology & Skills